It's just been a bear of an illness, and took a little longer to shake it than he envisioned.

 Diplomacy is an empty and even foolish exercise if it is the only arrow in your quiver.

-So this notion that this has been some renegade cowboy presidency, bomb them first and ask questions later is a damnable slander.
+So this notion that this has been some renegade cowboy presidency, bomb them first and ask questions later, is a damnable slander.

-I really I I really like Ron Howard.
+I really like Ron Howard.

 I mean, how do you not like Opie?

-So now he rolls out with uh with this this frost Nixon, frost slash Nixon, which was originally a play with a very valid historical uh premise, because you may recall, uh not long after uh his fall from Grace, uh Richard Nixon sat down for actual interviews with uh hello, good evening on David Frost.
+Because you may recall, not long after his fall from grace, Richard Nixon sat down for actual interviews with hello, good evening, I'm David Frost.

-So the the subtext here and why Ron Howard uh made his movie is shou be the frost to George Bush's Nixon, if that even meant that I've even said that right.
+So the subtext here and why Ron Howard made his movie is, who will be the frost to George Bush's Nixon?

 You know what I mean?